SanDisk's modest revenue forecast prompts selloff

 "We think we're still better than seasonal in pricing because there's no new supply coming on line.
 That's the key metric.
 Demand will take care of itself," said Kevin Cassidy, an analyst at Stifel Nicolaus.

-Last year Apple Inc (AAPL.O), a major purchaser of NAND chips worldwide, accounted for almost 13 percent of SanDisk's business, Bruner said.
+Last year Apple Inc, a major purchaser of NAND chips worldwide, accounted for almost 13 percent of SanDisk's business, Bruner said.

 Apple missed revenue expectations for the third straight quarter after sales of its flagship iPhone came in below Wall Street's targets.